Sydney’s Best Prices, Full Customer Support & Free Online Monitoring

 There are a number of factors that need to be considered when installing a 10kW solar system, and installation costs can vary considerably.
-A large house, shed or barn roof will have very few if any additional installation costs, whereas an apartment building or ground mounted array may have additional costs including long cable runs, crane hire and site preparation such as clearing trees and laying foundations.
+A large house, shed or barn roof will have very few if any additional installation costs, whereas some homes will have detailed roofs where panels need to be installed across multiple roof sections.
+In this case we recommend Enphase Microinverters where each panel operates independently of the others.

-As a rough guide, 10kW systems start at under $10,000 for a good quality European made inverter such as Fronius or SMA, premium Chinese panels such as Trina Honey and a straight forward installation.
+As a rough guide, 10kW systems start at under $9,000, (repayments are available using a Low-Interest Green Loan) for a good quality inverter such as the new ADA model from Sungrow, with premium panels such as Trina Vertex Modules and a straightforward installation.

-A top of the range system using high-efficiency 330W panels and Enphase Micro Inverter will start at roughly $13,000 and will normally be a little more depending on the site.
-We now sell over 80% of our solar systems using either Enphase Micro Inverters or the SolarEdge system with panel level output and monitoring.
-These systems can significantly increase output on shaded roofs, but are certainly not limited to unfavourable conditions.
-Find out more: The Benefits of Enphase Microinverters vs. String Inverter, Even on an Unshaded Roof.
+A top-of-the-range system using Enphase Micro Inverter will start at roughly $12,500-$13,000, and maybe a little more depending on the site.
+We are now selling most of our solar systems using Enphase Micro-Inverters with panel-level output and monitoring.
+These systems can significantly increase output on shaded roofs but are certainly not limited to unfavourable conditions.
+Find out more: The Benefits of Enphase Microinverters vs. String Inverters, Even on an Unshaded Roof.

 There are also situations where we need to maximise output using a restricted roof area.
-In this case, we will need to use high efficiency panels such as the LG Neon 2 panels.
-This will increase initial outlay but will maximise returns over the life of the system.
+In this case, we will need to use high-efficiency panels such as the 1KOMMA5 420W all-black panels.
+This will increase the initial outlay but will maximise returns over the life of the system.

 10kW Solar System Details

-Inverter: 10kW with a maximum of 2 strings, or 2 x 5kW inverters with a maximum of 4 strings.
+Inverter: 10kW with a maximum of 2 strings, SolarEdge, or 1 x Enphase Micro Inverter per panel for maximum performance

 Mounting Kit: Solaray can design a mounting solution for almost all roof types.
 The two main exclusions are asbestos and slate roofs.